mrpejker/cardano-e2e-example/tutorial/index.rst

 At the moment of writing it, there is no standard way to fully implement an end-user Cardano dApp.
 Different projects have developed their own tools and proposed different approaches.
-The proposal presented here consists of a Client-Server architecture, where the Server side is based on the open-source libraries **plutus-apps**, originally developed by IOG, and the Client side is a web frontend using an open-source typescript library which provides the necessary functionality for connecting with the Plutus Application Backend to receive unbalanced transactions, and then balance, sign, and submit them.
+The proposal presented here consists of a Client-Server architecture, where the Server side is based on the open-source libraries **plutus-apps**, developed by IOG, and the Client side is a web frontend using the **PAB Client** typescript library, which provides the necessary functionality for connecting with the Plutus Application Backend to receive unbalanced transactions, and then balance, sign, and submit them.